Corporate Social Responsibility (CSR) and Being a Responsible Sourcing Company

 Associations and Glossary

 Below are a few links for further information and some hopefully useful definitions.

 Chartered Institute of Procurement and Supply - CIPS:

 (CIPS) exists to promote and develop high standards of professional skill, ability and integrity among all those engaged in purchasing and supply chain management.
-All members’ sign up to the code of ethics when they join CIPS - the last major review and update was in March 2009.
+All members’ sign up to the code of ethics when they join CIPS - the last major review and the update was in March 2009.

 ETI - The Ethical Trading Initiative: